12.09.2011

 Abstract:

 The academic publisher Reed Elsevier also organised the world’s largest defence exhibitions.
 The exhibitions themselves have regularly met vibrant street protests, and from 2005 campaigners targeted the corporate organisers.
 A coordinated network of anti-arms trade activists, academics, medical professionals and institutional shareholders formed a multifaceted campaign that sought to persuade the corporation to change its behaviour on its own terms.
-After initial intransigence, Reed Elsevier divested itself of its defence sector activities in 2008.
+After initial intransigence Continue reading Moral Business: Changing Corporate Behaviour by ‘Speaking Their Language’

 Presentation at Medsin Global Health Conference, University of Manchester, 29th March 2009.